 - 1 tablespoon dried oregano (preferably Mexican oregano)

-- optional toppings: chopped fresh cilantro, crumbled cotija cheese, diced avocado, fresh lime juice, shredded cabbage, and/or thinly-sliced radishes
+- optional toppings: chopped fresh cilantro, crumbled cotija cheese, diced avocado, fresh lime wedges, shredded cabbage, Mexican crema, and/or thinly-sliced radishes

-- Heat 1 tablespoon oil in a large stockpot over medium-high heat.
-Add the pork and saute, turning occasionally, until all sides are seared and browned, about 5-7 minutes.
-Transfer the pork with a separate spoon to a fresh plate and set aside.
+- Brown the pork.
+While the chiles are soaking, heat 1 tablespoon oil in a large stockpot over medium-high heat.
+Add the pork and sauté, rotating the pieces every few minutes, until all sides are seared and lightly browned, about 8-10 minutes.
+Transfer the pork to a clean plate and set aside.

-- Add the remaining 1 tablespoon oil to the stockpot.
-Add the diced onion, and saute for 4-5 minutes until softened, stirring occasionally.
-Stir in the garlic, then saute for 1-2 minutes more until fragrant, stirring occasionally.
+- Sauté the veggies.
+Add the remaining 1 tablespoon oil to the same stockpot.
+Add the diced onion, and sauté for 4-5 minutes until softened, stirring occasionally.
+Add the garlic and sauté for 1-2 minutes more until fragrant, stirring frequently.

-- Add in the 6 cups chicken stock, hominy, bay leaves, cumin, oregano, cooked pork, and the chile mixture.
-(I recommend stirring in 2/3 of the chile mixture to begin, then taste the soup and add the rest of the chile mixture if you’d like).
-Stir to combine.
-Continue cooking until the soup reaches a simmer.
-Then reduce heat to medium-low so that the soup is just barely simmering, cover partially, and cook for 1.5 to 2 hours, or until the pork is tender and shreds easily.
+- Combine and simmer.
+Add in the 7 cups of the chicken stock, hominy, bay leaves, cumin, oregano, cooked pork, and the puréed chile sauce and stir to combine.
+Continue cooking until the soup reaches a simmer, then reduce heat to medium-low to maintain a very low simmer, cover, and cook for 1 1/2 to 2 hours, stirring occasionally, until the pork is tender and shreds easily.

-Follow Step 1 above to make the chili paste in a blender or food processor.
-Then add the chili paste and all of the remaining ingredients (excluding toppings) to a large slow cooker.
-Cook for 6-8 hours on low, or 4-6 hours on high, or until the pork shreds easily with a fork.
-Then follow Steps 5-7 (shredding the pork, etc.) to complete the recipe.
+Crock-Pot Pozole Instructions: To make slow cooker pozole, follow Step 1 above to make the chili mixture in a blender or food processor.
+Add the chili paste and all of the remaining ingredients (excluding toppings) to a large slow cooker.
+Cover and cook for either 6-8 hours on low, or 4-5 hours on high, until the pork shreds easily with a fork.
+Then follow Steps 5-7 to complete the recipe.